Dodge Aspen: 1979

 The 1979 model year saw few changes.
 The only visible difference was the replacement of the amber rear turn signals with red ones.
-For the Volaré, a new coupe-only "Duster" trim package mirrored the Aspen "Sunrise" package, consisting mainly of new stripes and louvered rear windows.
+For the Volaré, a new coupe-only "Duster" trim package mirrored the Aspen "Sunrise" package, consisting primarily of rear strobe stripes, pinstripe and louvered rear windows, as well as plaid seating, different color options and a "Duster" badge on the Volaré.
 The 1978 option packages continued into 1979, with the exception of the super coupe and kit car options.
 A federally-mandated maximum 85 mi/h speedometer, new colors, and a diagnostic connector for the engine were added.
 Station wagon models were available with a "sport package" (Volaré) or as a "sport wagon" (Aspen) with special stripes, a front air dam, and wheel arch flares.

 Total 1979 production came to 178,819 (Volaré) and 121,354 (Aspen).

 1980

 For its final year of production, and at the insistence of Lee Iacocca, the Volaré and Aspen were restyled.
 They gained new front styling (very similar to the Ford Fairmont) with a thin grille and rectangular headlamps.
 This was achieved by sharing the hood, fenders, and front bumper with the Dodge Diplomat.
 Premier and SE packages were available, but now only available on the sedan and coupe.
 The Volaré Duster trim package was also available for the 1980 model year.
 The R/T package was installed on 285 Aspens for this year.

 The 360 CID V8 was dropped for 1980, leaving the 318 CID V8 as the top engine choice.
 Power from the 318 V8 engine was reduced from 140 hp at 4,000 rpm to 120 hp at 3,600 rpm in two-barrel models.
 Four-barrel versions of the 318 V8 saw their output increase from 140 hp (non-California) at 4,000 rpm to 155 hp at 4,000 rpm.
 The 225 CID slant six engine remained the base engine offering.
 The Super Six two-barrel carburetor option was dropped, leaving only the single-barrel, Holley 1945 carburetor for the venerable slant six engine.
 In this configuration, the slant six produced 90 hp at 3,600 rpm.

 Total production came to 67,318 (Aspen) and 90,063 (Volaré), though a significant portion of the sales were for fleet (police and taxi) use.